Pianist Roger Muraro to return to Hanoi

 Roger Muraro, the fourth prize winner of the Tchaikovsky Competition and other prestigious prizes in chamber music and piano, is set to dazzle Hanoi classical lovers again with his solo performance at Hanoi Opera House on 19 June 2012.

-Roger Muraro also achieves international recognition as an interpreter of Messiaen’s piano works.
-He was praised by Messiaen himself for his dazzling technique, his mastery, the quality of his tone and his expressive emotion.
-Muraro has performed with reputable orchestras like Berlin Symphony Orchestra, Vienna Symphony Orchestra, French National Orchestra and London Philharmonic Orchestra.
+Roger Muraro has gained international acclaim as an interpreter of Messiaen’s piano works.
+Recognized by Messiaen for his exceptional technique, tonal quality, and expressive depth, Muraro has showcased his talent with distinguished orchestras such as the Berlin Symphony Orchestra, Vienna Symphony Orchestra, French National Orchestra, and London Philharmonic Orchestra.

 Comments (0)